 Considered "homeowner detectors", they are not a Listed (or Certified) recalibrate radon measurement device.
 We cannot guarantee accuracy, although most, in our experience, are accurate.

-Long-term Alpha Track Detectors are left in place for 91 days or more, ideally in the winter months (as this is when radon levels are highest).
-Once the measurement time is completed, the puck(s) are sent to a lab for analysis.
-The number of pucks requires is based on the square footage of the building, building use, and layout.
+This long-term Alpha Track Detector is deployed by Synergy Radon in your home and left in place for 91 days or more, ideally in winter months (as this is when radon levels are highest).
+Once the measurement time is completed, the test(s) will be picked up by a member of our team and sent to the lab for analysis.
+The number of tests required are based on the square footage of the building, building use, and layout.

 Radon can enter the home through many different avenues.
 Although not usually the primary culprit, rural water wells can be the source of much radon by entering the home through water faucets, shower heads, clothes washers, and dishwashers, among others.